-Fundraising: Creating A Page On Facebook
+• Fundraising: Creating a Page on Facebook

-Set up a Page (not a Group) on Facebook:
+Set up a Page (Not a Group) on Facebook

 Keep in mind that a Facebook Page is not transferable, so make sure that the personal account it is linked to won’t change, or will be accessible by others if necessary.
 That means to not let just anyone set up your Page, but as the head of your organization, it’s best to do it yourself.
 Facebook continuously changes and updates its rules, so make sure you do read all the fine print when crating your Page, or if you give anyone else admin access to it.

-Raise money through your Facebook Page with Causes:
+Raise Money through Your Facebook Page

 Once your Page is set up, you’ll have to let people know about your new Facebook Page, and consistently update it.
 Link to it from your website, add a link to it in each e-mail you send out and also post the link in your office, and any printed materials you have.
+But what else can you do with a Facebook page?

 - give consistent updates about your activities as a non-profit